FrankMS3/Unsupervised-Machine-Learning-Challenge/README.md

 # Unsupervised Myopia Clustering

+Languages used: Python (Jupyter Notebook) - with Pandas, Matplotlib, and Scikit-learn

 Using clustering algorithms to explore whether patients can be placed into distinct groups, to better predict myopia.